Intelligence agencies are looking for a cheap, flexible alternative to space-based surveillance

 At least two national intelligence-gathering organizations are in the market for a stealthy unmanned aircraft that can give them long-endurance surveillance and huge amounts of communications bandwidth.
 Specifically, intel collectors want to be able to transmit tens of gigabits of data per second, or more, to their U.S. and allied consumers.
 The National Reconnaissance Office and Central Intelligence Agency are teaming in a search for long-term surveillance with operationally ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Intelligence Agencies Seek a Cheaper Alternative to Satellites".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Intelligence Agencies Seek a Cheaper Alternative to Satellites".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.